XtremeOwnage/rPDU2MQTT/README.md

 ### What is rPDU2MQTT?

-This is a simple container-based service, which queries data from a vertiv pdu unit, and submits the data to your MQTT broker.
+This is a simple container-based service, which queries data from a Vertiv pdu unit, and submits the data to your MQTT broker.

 If- you wish to learn more about these PDU units, I created at [blog post](https://static.xtremeownage.com/blog/2024/metered-switch-pdu/) detailing the units, with capabilities, and available configuration.